-Many temptations and short cuts exist in the business world to take short cuts with fiscal and legal compliance as well as information security and customer privacy issues.
+Many temptations and short cuts exist in the business world to take short cuts with fiscal and legal compliance as well as information security, privacy and customer data issues.
 But our ethics weigh on us to resist those temptations and do everything correctly, in the interests of our customers whilst complying to relevant legislation.

 When we started up Natural Intimacy we acknowledged that online security and data protection would be a big deal.

-Then we took a look at where our customers email addresses might end up being stored or used.
+Our first decision was to take a look at where our customers email addresses might end up being stored or used..

-We decided not to maintain a mailing list for a newsletter, balancing the responsibility of storing so many private email addresses with the low perceived success of mailshots, we felt more comfortable not harvesting emails to stay in touch.
+We decided not to maintain a mailing list for a newsletter.
+Balancing the responsibility of storing so many private email addresses with the low perceived success of mailshots, we felt more comfortable not harvesting emails to stay in touch.
 Sorry MailChimp.
 But hey, isn’t that what social media is for?

-Many companies who process high volumes of online sales have really cool software that downloads their sales data from their web store to their accountancy programme, saving huge amounts of time with the accounts.
+Many companies who process high volumes of online sales have really cool software which downloads their sales data from their web store to their accountancy programme, saving huge amounts of time with the accounts.
 From personal experience working at other companies I can tell you that all of the sales data including the customer’s full name, billing address, delivery address, email and of course the purchase data is probably being downloaded by default from the shopping cart to their accounts programme.
 Is that a problem?

-Our take on customer privacy is that if you don’t need it you don’t store it.
+Our take on customer data is that if you don’t need it you don’t store it.
 So the question arises whether we need to download our customers email or delivery address for our accountancy?

-This means that neither our accountants, the tax man, the company which maintains our accounts software or anyone else in our company with access to our accounts programme would see any of our customers personal data.
-That’s safer for our customer privacy than downloading excess information which we really don’t need and then trying to keep it safe.
+This means that neither the accountants, the tax man, the company which maintains the accounts software or anyone else in the company with access to our accounts programme would see any of the customers personal data.
+That’s safer for our customer data than downloading excess information which we really don’t need – and then trying to keep it safe.
 Just don’t download it.

 We’re not special in being thoughtful with our customer’s privacy.
 Most businesses are.
-The message is that being an ethical company means that you approach the issues acknowledging that people matter more than profits.
+The message is that being an Ethical Company means that you approach the issues acknowledging that people matter more than profits.
 You treat your customer’s concerns with dignity.
 You apply a lot of ‘what if it were me’ into the thought process and you keep it transparent.